aWendelgass/SaltMonitor/README.md

+# Dieses Projekt verwende ich mit einem AQMOS R2D2 32 Wasserenthärter.
+# Das ganze Gerät steht auf einer speziellen 3D Gedruckten Waage.
+Dies ist über ein gewöhnliches Netzwerkkabel  mit einer Controlbox verbunden.
+Darin sitzt ein ESP 32.
+# Momentan werden alle Daten an einen MQTT Server (in IOBROKER) übertragen.
+Momentan ist das ganze ein Messprototyp.
+Ziel ist es das zu einem autarken System auszubauen,
+# welches an das Handy bzw. an IOBROKER meldet, wenn Regeneriersalz nachgefüllt werden muss

+# I am using this project with an AQMOS R2D2 32 water softener.
+# The whole device stands on a special 3D printed scale.
+This is connected to a control box via an ordinary network cable.
+Inside is an ESP 32.
+# All data is currently transmitted to an MQTT server (in IOBROKER).
+At the moment the whole thing is a measurement prototype.
+The aim is to develop it into a self-sufficient system,
+# which reports to the mobile phone or IOBROKER when regeneration salt needs to be topped up

 # Salt Monitor for Water Softener

 This project is an Arduino-based firmware for an ESP32 to monitor the salt level in a water softener by continuously weighing it.
 It provides a web interface for configuration, an OLED display for live status, and integrates with home automation systems via MQTT.